openshift-labs/cloud-native-katacoda/scenarios/manage-config/02-inventory-config.md

 > Check out **inventory-wildfly-swarm/src/main/resources/project-stages.yml** which contains the default configuration.

-Create a YAML file with the PostgreSQL database credentials.
+Create a YAML file with the PostgreSQL database credentials by clicking on *Copy to Editor*.
 Note that you can give an arbitrary name to this configuration (e.g. **prod** in order to tell WildFly Swarm which one to use:

 <pre class="file" data-filename="./project-stages.yml" data-target="replace">
 project: